 Even though FinCEN is providing a two-year implementation period, credit unions should be preparing now.
 At a minimum, credit unions should be performing a business-impact and risk analysis now as a basis of their implementation plan.

-For more information, refer to “Customer Due Diligence Requirements for Financial Institutions,” (opens new window) published in the Federal Register on May 11, 2016, and to FinCEN Guidance, FIN-2016-G003, “Frequently Asked Questions Regarding Customer Due Diligence Requirements for Financial Institutions.” (opens new window)
+For more information, refer to “Customer Due Diligence Requirements for Financial Institutions,” (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) published in the Federal Register on May 11, 2016, and to FinCEN Guidance, FIN-2016-G003, “Frequently Asked Questions Regarding Customer Due Diligence Requirements for Financial Institutions.” (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)